helloworld-iiitt/CR-Soapbox/README.md

 To launch the bot :

-    1. Replace the text in telegram_bot/data/stdtkn.txt with bot token of CR_ALT bot
+    1. Replace the text in data/stdtkn.txt with bot token of CR_ALT bot
-    2. Replace the text in telegram_bot/data/tchtkn.txt with bot token of CR_ALT(TCH) bot
+    2. Replace the text in data/tchtkn.txt with bot token of CR_ALT(TCH) bot
-    3. Navigate to telegram_bot/ in the terminal
     3. Install sqlite, json, datetime, telegram, telegram.ext, logging from pip into your system(run cmd to Install Python dependencies: pip install -r requirements.txt )
     5. run CR_ALT.py with python3 (CMD - python CR_ALT.py )